mantoni/eslint_d.js/README.md

 On the initial call, the `eslint_d` server is launched and then the given file is linted.
 Subsequent invocations are super fast.

+## How does this work?

+The first time you use `eslint_d`, a little server is started in the background and bound to a random port.
+The port number is stored along with [a token][change401] in `~/.eslint_d`.
+You can then run `eslint_d` commands the same way you would use `eslint` and it will delegate to the background server.
+It will load a [separate instance][change220] of eslint for each working directory to make sure settings are kept local.
+If eslint is found in the current working directories `node_modules` folder, then this version of eslint is going to be used.
+Otherwise, the version of eslint that ships with `eslint_d` is used as a fallback.

+However, the performance gain comes at a small price: Changes in the eslint settings are only picked up after a server restart, so you will have to remember to run `eslint_d restart` after tweaking this rule or installing that plugin.
+Also, when you have a lot of projects that use eslint, it might use quite a bit of ram for cached instances.
+All memory can be freed up by running `eslint_d stop` or `eslint_d restart`.

 ## Commands

 Control the server like this: